Sigimera/bitcoin-regtest-node/README.md

 * Provide scripts that automate the whole node setup and spending process, e.g. by simulated random transfers.
 * Explain how the blockchain could be stored in a SQL database and accessed via your application.
+* Describe how the node can be virtualized with vagrant or docker.

 ## Help this project ##